ASE55471/Android-VSlider/README.md

 Thumbnail scale ratio when pressed

 ### relativeTouchPoint:boolean
-If this mode is on the thumbnail center won't jump to your finger position when pressed
+If this mode is on the thumbnail center won't jump to your finger position when pressed.

 ### rotateThumbnailDrawableDegree:integer
 Thumbnail angle